Vodafone weighs bid for Kabel Deutschland

 "Vodafone-Kabel Deutschland would elicit little regulatory concern in our view, not least as it would create a more viable competitor to Deutsche Telekom," they said.

-Cable operators Liberty Global, Ziggo ZIGGO.AS, Kabel Deutschland and Virgin Media VMED.O have been winning customers and investors with their expansion into broadband.
+Cable operators Liberty Global, Ziggo, Kabel Deutschland and Virgin Media have been winning customers and investors with their expansion into broadband.

 Their cable lines, designed to deliver TV to homes, have been upgraded to carry voice calls and Internet at speeds often five times faster than competing services from the telcos.